rrosa-aurea-1/java-angular-web-app/README.md

 * 18/10/2017 added example on how implement a rest web service with spring-boot that uses h2 database embedded (feature/h2 branch)

+### NEXT DEVELOPMENTS (checked in progress)

+- [ ] Integrate mongodb (and h2) and webservice in spring-boot
+- [ ] Integrate mongodb (and h2) and webservice in node express server
+- [ ] Use embedded node for express in electron: https://nodejs.org/dist/v9.4.0/win-x64/
+- [ ] Use embedded jre for jar in electron
+- [x] Use electron packager to produce an exe (windows: https://github.com/frankhale/electron-with-express#package-with-electron-packager)

 Table of contents
 =================